MaX-Lo/Amazon-Order-History/README.md

 When using a computer where you've not logged in before Amazon might requires a confirmation code from an email it has send to you.
 Therefore it can be necessary to login with your favorite browser before using that script.
 After logging in the first time there shouldn't be anymore email confirmations necessary.
+The same applies if you have two-factor authentication activated.

+to install requirements:

+`pip install -r requirements.txt`

 Usage:

-`python -m src --email abc@xy.z --password 123 [--headless]`
+`python -m scraping --email abc@xy.z --password 123`

-headless - is optional, if specified it starts an invisible crawler
+There are some optional parameters. `python -m scraping --help` shows a description for each of them.